docker/docs/engine/getstarted-voting-app/index.md

 `vote` image to implement a poll on different choices
 * Use features new in Compose Version 3, highlighted in the sample app

-## Anatomy of the voting app
+## Services and images overview

+A service is a bit of executable code designed to accomplish a specific task.
+A service can run in one or more containers.
+Defining a service configuration for your app (above and beyond `docker run` commands) enables you to deploy it to a swarm and manage it as a distributed multi-container application.

-The voting app you are about to deploy is composed of several services:
+The voting app you are about to deploy is composed of several services, each based on an image:

 | Service        | Description | Base Image  |
 | ------------- |--------------| -----|